 More time and more money to spend as you like…no taxes on your foreign income, no inflated healthcare costs, no more worries about outliving your retirement nest egg.

-Here, in fact, is an average monthly budget for a couple living in the interior of Panama, outside the more-expensive capital city.
-(You can expect to spend 20 to 40% more to live in the city):
+Many expats in Panama choose to buy a home…it's that affordable.
+But we recommend renting first to get a feel for things.
+So here's an average monthly budget for a couple living in the interior of Panama, outside the more-expensive capital city.
+(You can expect to spend 20 to 40% more to live in the city).

 |Propane (cooking and hot water):||$6|